-When an employee's Leader directs a qualified employee to perform the work of a higher salary grade position for a period of more than 15 consecutive business days due to an extended vacancy in that position or the extended absence of the employee who occupies that position, the employee is considered to be in an acting capacity status.
+When the Secretary of the Senate or the Clerk of the House directs a qualified Clerk or Secretary employee to perform the work of a higher salary grade position for a period of more than 15 consecutive business days due to an extended vacancy in that position or the extended absence of the employee who occupies that position, the employee is considered to be in an acting capacity status.
 While in acting capacity status, the employee is entitled to be paid at the salary step in the salary grade of the higher classified position that is 4.5% higher than the employee's current rate of pay in the employee's regular position, retroactive to include the 15-business-day period.
-A Leader may not place an employee in an acting capacity status for a period that exceeds 15 business days without prior approval from the Leader's presiding officer.
+The Clerk or the Secretary may not place an employee in an acting capacity status for a period that exceeds 15 business days without prior approval from the Clerk's or the Secretary's presiding officer.
 Assignment of work for purposes of cross-training for limited periods does not constitute "acting capacity."